Apprenticeships, traineeships and cadet schemes

 - Degree apprenticeships - follow work-based learning towards levels 6 & 7 – equivalent to a full bachelor’s or master’s degree

 Employers will want to make sure that you can cope with the level of the work involved.
 So the entry requirements will depend on the employer and the type and level of apprenticeship.
 For instance, for direct entry to an Advanced Level Apprenticeship, you may need four or five GCSEs at grades A-C or equivalent (note a new grading scheme will be introduced for GCSEs from 2017), sometimes including particular subjects.
 You may be expected to take an entry test.
-To start a higher apprenticeship you are likely to need a level-3 qualification or sufficient experience.
+To start a higher apprenticeship you are likely to need a qualification at level 3 or sufficient experience.

 Types of apprenticeships